 BICS understands your need for privacy and knows that privacy is also an important issue for you.
-That is why we do everything possible to respect your privacy when you use our website or our Services and when you interact with us for any matter.
+That is why we do everything possible to respect your privacy when you use our website or our services and when you interact with us for any matter.

 Which data do we collect?

-- Contact Information: Contact and related information that allows us to communicate with you.
+- Contact Information: Contact and related information that allow us to communicate with you.
 We obtain this information when you order or register to receive any of our Services or information about our Services, events, job openings or vendor sourcing.
-We collect or receive information from you when you obtain a MyBbics account, sign-up to our newsletter or otherwise contact us.
+We collect or receive information from you when you obtain a MyBICS account, sign-up to our newsletter or otherwise contact us.
 The type of information that we collect depends on your interaction with us, but may include, your name, address, telephone number (business or personal), email address (business or personal), postal/billing address (business or residential), and any other information that you choose to provide or is necessary for us to provide Services or information to you.

-- Website connection data: We register information about the connection you make to our BICS Sites and the software and devices you use to accomplish this.
+- Website Connection Data: We register information about the connection you make to our BICS Sites and the software and devices you use to accomplish this.
 This information includes your IP address, the time of your visit on the website, the type of browser and the type and brand of equipment you use and the pages you visit.
 Our Cookies Policy, available on our Site, also applies.

-- Electronic communication Information related to or processed as part of the Services we provide.
+- Electronic Communication Information related to or processed as part of the Services we provide.
 This may include information about how you use our networks, and Services.
 Some examples include: phone numbers, IP addresses and Call Detail Records (CDRs) which include where a call was made from and to as well as its date, time, duration, cost and location (but excluding the content of the communications).

 How do we collect it?